 A function performs an operation and returns a value.
 This value may be the result of the operation, or an indicator that the operation completed successfully or failed.
-By convention, InterSystems IRIS functions that set a variable to a value set the variable, then return the value of that variable prior
+By convention, InterSystems IRIS functions that set a variable to a value set the variable, then return the value of that variable prior to the operation.

 This document describes system functions (also known as intrinsic functions).
 System functions are identified by a $ character prefix to the name and parentheses following the name.
 The parentheses are not specified when referring to a function in documentation.
 You can supplement these system functions by creating user-supplied functions (also known as extrinsic functions).
 User-supplied functions are identified by a $$ prefix.